BenjWolf/LKrandomizer/README.md

 ## Known Issues/Bugs

+* One of the 'Grenfoel Church' bonus draw cards is not randomized
 * With seeds of four characters or less: the default playername is not fully overwritten
 * Key items placed in card chests/hidden cards still show a card model and have incorrect animation
 * Key items placed in non-vanilla key item chests show wrong model